 Multi-purpose Thinlight Pad

-The Gossamer Gear 1/8 Thinlight Pad is light-weight and barely noticeable strapped onto the top of my backpack.
-It is one of the most useful, and durable multi-purpose pieces of gear I carry.
+The Gossamer Gear 1/8 Thinlight Pad is lightweight and barely noticeable strapped onto the top of my backpack.
+It is one of the most useful and durable pieces of gear I carry.
 Below are some of its uses.

 - Traditional Sleeping Pad